USPS Gave Themselves 10 Years to Do an 18-Month Job

 The market isn't waiting for USPS to figure it out.

-Before the pandemic, the Big Three — UPS, FedEx, and USPS — handled 85% of domestic parcel volume.
+Before the 2020 pandemic, the Big Three — UPS, FedEx, and USPS — handled 85% of domestic parcel volume.
 By 2025, that number dropped to 61% of 23.9 billion annual deliveries, according to <a href="https://shipmatrix.com/wp-content/uploads/2026/03/SMx-Press-Release-on-2025-Parcel-Market-3.16.2026.pdf" target="_blank" rel="noopener noreferrer">ShipMatrix data</a>.
 The remaining 39% is going to Amazon, regional carriers, and delivery startups that are building the networks the incumbents should've built years ago.

 That shift isn't reversing.
-And USPS's plan doesn't account for how fast the ground is moving underneath them.
+USPS's plan doesn't account for how fast the ground is moving underneath them.

 ## What a Real Turnaround Looks Like

-When a 3PL is losing money, you don't write a 10-year plan.
+When a business is losing money, you don't write a 10-year plan.
 You sit down this week, figure out the three or four things that are bleeding cash, and you fix them.
 Renegotiate a lease.
 Cut a service line that doesn't generate margin.
 Restructure the labor model.
 You do it fast because you don't have the luxury of time.

 ## What This Means for Your Business